pichenettes/mutable-dev-environment/README.md

 ## Moving files between the VM and the host

 By default, the working directory (`eurorack-modules`) is installed in the `/vagrant` directory, which is shared between the VM and the host.
 You can thus use any text editor on the host to modify the files.
-Note that any file can be transfered between the VM and the host by being copied in this location.
+Note that any file can be transferred between the VM and the host by being copied in this location.

-If you prefer working in a more self-contained environement and leave your host directory clean, you can comment the line `CODE_DIRECTORY=/vagrant` and uncomment the line `CODE_DIRECTORY=/home/vagrant` before setting up the VM.
+If you prefer working in a more self-contained environment and leave your host directory clean, you can comment the line `CODE_DIRECTORY=/vagrant` and uncomment the line `CODE_DIRECTORY=/home/vagrant` before setting up the VM.
 The code will not be installed in the shared directory, and will be accessible only from within the VM.

 ## USB issues

 To pass through USB devices from your real machine to the virtual machine, consult the [VirtualBox USB documentation](https://www.virtualbox.org/manual/ch03.html#idp96037808).

+## <a name=#customization></a>Customization

+### Using a different programmer
+To use a programmer other than the default (AVR ISP mkII, ARM-USB-OCD-H) it is no longer necessary to edit the makefiles.
+Instead, the programmer can be set in the shell for the current session, e.g.

+	export PGM_INTERFACE=stlink-v2
+	export PGM_INTERFACE_TYPE=hla

+for ARM projects using a JTAG adapter.
+Similarly for AVR projects, you can use

+	export PROGRAMMER=stk500
+	export PROGRAMMER_PORT=/dev/tty.usbserial-xxxxxxxx

+Any further calls to `make` will then automatically use these settings.
+To make them permanent, add the exports to the end of `~/.bashrc`.

+See [stmlib/makefile.inc](https://github.com/pichenettes/stmlib/blob/master/makefile.inc#L29) and [avrlib/makefile.mk](https://github.com/pichenettes/avril/blob/master/makefile.mk#L16) for more options that can be customized.

+Another way (e.g. to test if settings are correct) is to just specify the value in the call to `make`:

+	PGM_INTERFACE=arm-usb-tiny-h make -f braids/makefile upload

+### Custom repository URL
+If you want to build code from your own github fork, you can specify the repository to clone when you create the VM via the `USER_GITHUB_URL` environment variable, e.g.

+	USER_GITHUB_URL=https://github.com/<username>/eurorack.git vagrant up

+The Mutable Instruments' repository is automatically added as the git remote `pichenettes`.